-At Coast & Country Cottages, we offer over 30 holiday properties in Hope Cove.
+At Coast & Country Cottages, we offer a wealth of holiday properties in Hope Cove.
 Spend a fun day on the beach trying new watersports or rockpooling, before strolling back to your home-from-home to enjoy the views in comfort and style.

 The Coroner filming locations don’t get much more awe-inspiring than this!
 As featured in episode two of the first series, Bantham is a surfer’s paradise offering views towards Burgh Island and Bigbury-On-Sea.
 Visitors can enjoy relaxing on the vast sandy beaches, walking along the Bigbury Bay coastline, or exploring the history of Burgh Island and the iconic art-deco Burgh Island hotel.

 The Coroner filming locations have included iconic spots on the Start Bay coastline and around Dartmouth, with scenes of Start Point lighthouse, Blackpool Sands and the Dartmouth ferry and waterfront.

 One particularly memorable scene from The Coroner, the kidnapping during series two’s ‘Pieces of Eight’ episode, took place on Dartmouth’s Foss Street, a walkway well-known for its plethora of independent shops and galleries.